Personal Investments / Personal Education Funding

 529 plans

-- Can be used for a wide range of expenses, including K-12 private school or trade school in addition to college tuition
+• Funds can be used for a wide range of education expenses, including college tuition, K-12 private school tuition and trade schools

-- Beginning in 2024, any unused funds can be converted to a Roth IRA in the beneficiary’s name
+• Beginning in 2024, unused funds in a 529 plan can be rolled over into a Roth IRA in the beneficiary’s name as long as certain conditions are met2

 Coverdell accounts